 Atal Pension Yojana (APY):

-- The scheme envisages a universal social security system for all Indians, specially the poor and the underprivileged by offering guaranteed minimum monthly pension of Rs.
+- The scheme envisages a universal social security system for all Indians, especially the poor and the underprivileged by offering guaranteed minimum monthly pension of Rs.
 1000 to Rs.
 5000 after the age of 60 years.

 Chapter 7: Schemes to Uplift Women